kstlouis/Grocery-Budget-Tracker/README.md

 I made a spreadsheet for tracking our monthly spend on groceries, but found the process for updating it to be tedious.

 So, I wrote a quick and dirty iOS Shortcut for adding new items.
+No need to stash receipts for months in a drawer -- just enter it from your phone right away.

 # Setup
 - Download the Numbers document template from this repo